 Do not be intimidated by the lures size, much of it is made out of clear plastic.
 So only the core is readily visible for any hunting fish.

 5# Acme Kastmaster

-Inline Spinners, or just spinners are probably the most fished type of lures for trout.
+Inline Spinners or just spinners are probably the most fished type of lure for trout.
 They are also a very effective trolling lure.
-To be upfront, they all work, and for other recommendations you can check my inline-spinner guide here.
-But my favorite inline spinner for trolling is the Mepps Marabou.
+To be upfront, they all work, and for other recommendations, you can check my inline-spinner guide here.
+But my favorite inline spinner for trolling is the Joe Fly.